keitaroinc/ckanext-password-policy/README.md

 ## Config settings

-	Minimum lenth of the user password.
+	Minimum length of the user password.
 Default is 12 ckan.password_policy.password_length = 12

 	Number of failed logins before the user is locked.
 Default is 3